Entanglement Monotones from Complementarity Relations

 However, complementarity relations like the one in Eq. (\ref{eq:cr1}) are saturated only for pure, single-quanton, quantum states.
-As stressed by Qian et al. \cite{Qian}, this kind complementarity inequality does not really catch a balanced exchange between $P$ and $V$ because the inequality permits, for instance, that $V$ decreases due to the interaction of the system with its environment while $P$ can remain unchanged.
-Or even worse, $P$ can decrease together with the visibility of system, thus allowing for the extreme case $P = V = 0$.
+This kind complementarity inequality does not really catch a balanced exchange between $P$ and $V$ because the inequality permits, for instance, that $V$ decreases due to the interaction of the system with its environment while $P$ can remain unchanged.
+Or even worse, $P$ can decrease together with the visibility of the system, thus allowing for the extreme case $P = V = 0$.
 Hence, something must be missing from Eq. (\ref{eq:cr1}).
 As noticed by Jakob and Bergou \cite{Janos}, this lack of local information about the system is due to entanglement.
 This means that the information is being shared with another system, and this kind of quantum correlation can be seen as responsible for the loss of purity of each subsystem such that, for pure maximally entangled states, it is not possible to obtain information about the local properties of the subsystems.
-As showed by these authors, the concurrence \cite{Wootters} is recognized as the appropriate quantum correlation measure in a bipartite state of two qubits that completes relation (\ref{eq:cr1}).
-Later, they extended this idea for composite bipartite systems of arbitrary dimension \cite{Jakob, Bergou}, suggesting that there must exist a complementary relation between the information of the local properties of each subsystem and the entanglement of the composite system.
-These relations are known as complete complementarity relations (CCRs).
+As showed by these authors, for a particular pair of measures $P$ and $V$, the entanglement concurrence \cite{Wootters} is recognized as the appropriate quantum correlation measure in a bipartite state of two qubits that completes relation (\ref{eq:cr1}).
+Later, they extended this idea for composite bipartite systems of arbitrary dimension \cite{Jakob, Bergou}, suggesting that there must exist a complementarity relation between the information of the local properties of each subsystem and the entanglement of the composite system.
+The triality relations for qubits obtained in Ref. \cite{Janos} were recently verified experimentally in Ref. \cite{Qian}.
+These relations are also known as complete complementarity relations (CCRs).
 Considering that we can always purify our system of interest and think of it as part of a multipartite pure quantum system, in Ref. \cite{Marcos} we proposed a general formalism where CCRs are obtained by exploring the purity of a multipartite quantum system, thus encompassing and generalizing the CCRs of Refs. \cite{Jakob, Bergou}.
+Besides, we extended this formalism for bipartite mixed states in Ref. \cite{Wayhs}.